emilyguancamole/sp2023-csf/03ass/README.txt

 (no-write-allocate + write-through) for each configuration.

-For each combination of configuration and the above parameters, we repeated the tests with lru and fifo (fifo was not done with direct-mapping, as eviction type does not matter).
+For each combination of configuration and the above parameters, we repeated the tests with lru and fifo (fifo was not done with direct-mapping, as eviction type does not matter and would ).

 The number of sets and blocks per set were changed to alter the cache configuration (i.e. direct-map has n sets of 1 block, fully associative cache has 1 set of n blocks).